4paradigm/OpenMLDB/README.md

 We really appreciate the contribution from our community.

 - If you are interested to contribute, please read our [Contribution Guideline](CONTRIBUTING.md) for more details.
-- If you are a new contributor, you may get start with [the list of good-first-issue](https://github.com/4paradigm/OpenMLDB/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).
+- If you are a new contributor, you may get start with [the list of issues labeled with `good first issue`](https://github.com/4paradigm/OpenMLDB/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).
+- If you have experience of OpenMLDB development, or want to tackle a challenge that may take 1-2 weeks, you may find [the list of issues labeled with `call-for-contributions`](https://github.com/4paradigm/OpenMLDB/issues?q=is%3Aopen+is%3Aissue+label%3Acall-for-contributions).

 Let's clap hands for our community contributors :clap: